b2io/talks/netjets-user-group/slides.md

 Note:
 - Implementing that in Angular 2,
-- We import the SASS,
+- We import the SASS directly,
-- We re-use the HTML,
+- We re-use the HTML indirectly
-- And we wrap it in an Angular 2 component

 ----

-### React
+### In React?

 ```js
 import '@netjets/styleguide/icon.scss';